IndigoNakamoto/Litecoin-Knowledge-Hub/README.md

 # Litecoin RAG Chat

 ## Project Overview
-A RAG (Retrieval-Augmented Generation) Chatbot for Litecoin users is an AI-powered conversational tool that provides real-time, accurate answers about Litecoin.
-Its core strength lies in retrieving relevant data from a **human-vetted, curated knowledge base**, ensuring high accuracy and reliability.
-It aims to solve the problem of misinformation and scattered resources by offering a centralized, trustworthy way for users to access Litecoin-related information, such as transactions, wallet management, and market insights.
-This will enhance user experience and foster greater adoption of Litecoin.
+The Litecoin RAG (Retrieval-Augmented Generation) Chatbot is an AI-powered conversational tool designed to serve the Litecoin community by providing real-time, accurate answers to a wide range of questions.
+Its core strength lies in retrieving information from a human-vetted, curated knowledge base managed by the Litecoin Foundation.
+This ensures the information is not only accurate but also aligned with the Foundation's mission to combat misinformation and provide a single, trustworthy source for everything related to Litecoin.
+The chatbot aims to enhance user experience, foster greater adoption, and provide clear, reliable information about Litecoin's features, transaction management, development projects, and market insights.

 **Target Users/Audience:** Litecoin users (novice and experienced), Cryptocurrency enthusiasts, Developers building on Litecoin, Potential adopters seeking reliable information about Litecoin’s features, transactions, or market trends.